 We design this type of gate to fit any loading dock width.
 Our system rolls across the floor and compacts into the open position.
 A hydraulic assist mechanism allows for an easy, ergonomic operation.
 The compact design takes up a minimum amount of width in the area and can fit in locations with limited height.
 The locking mechanism is easily activated when the truck is in place, then is released when the truck drives away, allowing the gate to close in a slow, controlled manner in its own.

-Has a rack-supported pick module recently been installed in your facility?
+Has a rack-supported pick module recently been installed in your material handling or distribution facility?
 Is there one in the plans for the near future?
 While these systems are ideal for moving products through a facility efficiently, as well as maximizing space, it’s imperative to maintain a safe environment in the modules.

 Pick modules are multiple level systems used to store inventory and to pick items for order fulfillment.
 By design, these systems place material and people on elevated levels.
 One of the main safety concerns is creating a fall protection barrier while employees on these elevated levels are picking items off of the pallets or stacking empty pallets to be removed.
 Like an elevated work platform or mezzanine, rack supported pick modules need fall protection systems.
 OSHA mandates that any working surface 48" or taller according should be guarded, and ANSI standards mandate the fall protection equipment at 36” or higher.

 Pallet drop safety gate systems provide fall protection for these picking positions by securing the pallet drop areas with a gate at the ledge and a second gate behind the pallet.
 These two gates are counterbalanced and interconnected so one gate is always closed, separating the operator from the ledge, creating a safe environment while the employee picks items from the pallet.
 These systems are typically manually operated but can be powered for remote access by the lift truck operator.